urbit/urbit.org-reloaded/content/using/running/vere.md

 ### `-g, --gc`

 Set GC flag, dumping garbage collector logs to stdout.
+This runs a GC pass at the end of every virtualized computation.
+This is intended as a runtime developer/QA tool for verifying refcounts.
+This currently only works if the binary was built with `MEMORY_DEBUG` (which changes allocation structures and produces incompatible snapshots).

 - Undocked: `urbit -g [pier]`
 - Docked: `[pier]/.run -g`